 And remember, niche blogs require tons of research so it would take quite a while before I could churn out any posts.

 To deal with this problem, I’ve decided to take a short break from my niche blogs.
 What would I be doing during this break?
-Writing more regarding my little but valuable experiences in this industry so that you may hopefully learn something from it.
+Writing more regarding my little but valuable experiences in this industry so that you may hopefully learn something from them.

 “An error doesn’t become a mistake until you refuse to correct it.”Orlando Aloysius Battista